alexferrer17/HireRight-Challange/README.md

 # HireRight-Challange

-To run text_editor.py you need opencv installed.
+To run text_editor.py you need opencv installed and make sure your

 And run this in terminal: